fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 sudo apt install -y openssh-server vim git
 ```

-I'm installing 3 software that I’ve determined to be necessary in all the developer machines I’ve built so far with this command.
+I'm installing 3 software that I've determined to be necessary in all the developer machines I've built so far with this command.

 - OpenSSH Server: To share files
 - Vim: Text editor used in CLI